 Away from reflective case-study approaches, there have been a handful of studies that focus on changes in relevant dependent variables through the application of REBT.
 Elko and Ostrow (1991) applied REBT with six gymnasts and found reduced anxiety in five and enhanced performance in three of the participants.
 The lack of performance gain in three of the gymnasts is feasibly attributed to circumstantial events, but may indicate that the promotion of rational beliefs does not necessarily improve athletic performance.
 In another study, five lecture-based REBT sessions were provided to youth soft-tennis players, with results indicating that cognitive-anxiety was significantly reduced (Yamauchi & Murakoshi, 2002).
 However, this study is written in Japanese, has not been translated, and therefore the author has been unable to discern the precise details of the study.
 One study examined the efficacy of REBT for managing trait and state anxiety direction, and ten-pin bowling performance, compared to an imagery and relaxation intervention, and a placebo intervention (Larner, Morris, & Marchant, 2007).
 As is typical in REBT, the intervention focused on changing participants’ interpretations of competition circumstances, cognitions, behaviours, and feelings by disputation of underlying beliefs.
 The relaxation and imagery intervention comprised rehearsal of alternate physiological and mental states during competition, and the placebo intervention emphasized general attention and reflective counseling.
 The REBT intervention reduced irrational thinking significantly more than the comparison interventions, which is to be expected.
 However, REBT also significantly moderated negative directional interpretations of trait and state anxiety symptoms, and improved performance to a greater extent than the comparison interventions.
 Another study focused on the specific irrational belief of LFT (Si & Lee, 2008) applied REBT and mental skills training with an Olympic table tennis athlete.
 Using coach and teammate evaluation and video analysis, results showed a reduction in behaviors related to LFT, and performance enhancement in competitions.

 More recent research has emerged that has adopted single-case designs to assess the effectiveness of REBT with athletes.
 In a study by Turner and Barker (2013), four elite youth cricketers received three one-to-one REBT counseling sessions regarding their performance anxiety.
 Results showed a significant reduction in irrational beliefs and cognitive anxiety when REBT was applied, but no objective performance markers were collected and therefore the impact of REBT on performance was not evidenced.
 Two further studies (Turner, Slater, & Barker, 2014; 2015) showed that REBT education sessions were able to significantly reduce irrational beliefs in elite soccer athletes.
 However, when REBT education was applied in a single session, reductions in irrational beliefs were short-term, returning to baseline levels at a follow-up timepoint (Turner et al., 2014).
 Whereas REBT education applied in three sessions yielded longer-term reductions in irrational beliefs, lending support to the idea that REBT is not a quick fix.
 Again, although in both studies subjectively athletes felt that the REBT helped them improve emotional control and performance, no objective markers of performance were sought.
-More recently (Turner & Cunningham, 2016), REBT was used with three semi-professional MMA athletes on a one-to-one basis, to reduce irrational beliefs, in particular self-deprecation, and increase unconditional self-acceptance.
-Results showed that two of the three athletes reported decreases in self-depreciation, and all three showed increases in USA.
+More recently (Turner & Cunningham, 2016), REBT was used with three semi-professional Mixed Martial Arts athletes on a one-to-one basis, to reduce irrational beliefs, in particular self-deprecation, and increase unconditional self-acceptance.
+Results showed that two of the three athletes reported decreases in self-depreciation, and all three showed increases in unconditional self-acceptance (USA).
 Also, in a detailed case-study paper REBT was applied with a country-level archer across seven sessions (Wood, Barker, & Turner, in press), demonstrating decreases in irrational beliefs, and increases in rational beliefs, self-efficacy, perceived control, and objective competitive performance scores.

 3. Moving the area forward